 I’d been working with a personal trainer for a whole month, giving everything I could to get in shape after 4 pregnancies and yet there was absolutely no discernible difference in any of my measurements.
 Like any.

 My kindly trainer could not figure out what was going on.
 Not only did I show up in beast-mode daily at the gym (he was a witness!), but I was breastfeeding, right?
 Hadn’t he read like EVERYWHERE that breastfeeding just melts away body fat?

 Well, I explained, it didn’t work that way for me.
 In fact, I usually gained weight while I nursed.

 We finished the workout, my usual enthusiasm absent.
-And like the little leaguer after the last game of a losing season, I went home ashamed and defeated.
+And then I went home ashamed and defeated, like the little leaguer after the last game of a losing season.

 Getting in shape after 4 pregnancies was going to be a serious challenge.

 Days later, I couldn’t help but replay the humiliation of the scale and the measuring tape.

 What was I going to do?
 I was exercising daily and changing how I eat.
 Basically, I was giving everything to getting in shape.
 And apparently, it wasn’t getting me anywhere.

 I’d mulled over my failure for a week when the thought suddenly dawned on me: Actually, things had really changed.

 First off, I was nursing and I wasn’t gaining weight.